DrBenson/FreeCAD_Assembly4/README.md

 Current version 0.60.3

+This workbench is based on the original [Assembly4](https://codeberg.org/Zolko/Assembly4) workbench and can be installed alongside it.

 ## New FreeCAD hosting

 We are pleased to announce that FreeCAD version 0.21 is maintained again, and is hosted at European git hosting provider [CodeBerg](https://codeberg.org/).
 Please visit us and don't hesitate to contribute: